ci1xgk/Fellowship_Webpage/Merewether2-4.md

 Hence, setting up DG2 on LISFLOOD requires three separate raster files one including the average-coefficient values, and two others including the X-directional slope-coefficient values and the Y-directional slope-coefficient values, with the extensions `.dem`, `.dem1x` and `.dem1y`, respectively.

 Files with the extensions `.dem`, `.dem1x` and `.dem1y` can be generated using the toolkit `generateDG2DEM` (available in the "_preprocess_" directory).
 The toolkit is obtained after compiling the LISFLOOD-FP code, following the instructions within the ["_Compilation_"](/LISFLOOD8.0.md).
-It will be generated as an executable file the name `generateDG2DEM.exe` on a Windows platform and the name `generateDG2DEM` on a linux-based platform, in the same directory where LISFLOOD-FP execurtable.
+It will be generated as an executable file the name `generateDG2DEM.exe` on a Windows platform and the name `generateDG2DEM` on a linux-based platform, in the same directory of LISFLOOD-FP execurtable.

 The toolkit requires the availability of the raw DEM file in the same directory subject to appending it with the extension `.raw`.
 For example, the DEM file, `merewether-0p175m.dem`, created for the Merewether test case (see [Modifying the resolution of the DEM on QGIS](https://www.seamlesswave.com/Merewether2-2.html)) should be renamed to `merewether-0p175m.dem.raw`.